RESEARCH STARTER

 Aquatic Life

 Lake Michigan is home to a variety of species of fish and other organisms.
-The food web is based on the primary producers, the phytoplankton, mainly green algae, blue-green algae, diatoms, and flagellates.
+The food web is based on the primary producers, the phytoplankton, mainly green algae, cyanobacteria (blue-green algae), diatoms, and flagellates.
 These are consumed by a variety of filter-feeding animals, including zooplankton, shrimp, mollusks, and clams.
-These in turn are consumed by the smaller foraging fish, such as sculpin (various species) and perch (Perca flavescens), which are consumed by the predatory walleye (Sander vitreus), trout (Salvelinus namaycush), bass (Micropterus species), and salmon (Onchorynchus species).
+These in turn are consumed by the smaller foraging fish, such as sculpin (various species) and perch (Perca flavescens), which are consumed by the predatory walleye (Sander vitreus), trout (Salvelinus namaycush), bass (Micropterus species), and salmon (Oncorhynchus species).

-Approximately 150 species of fish were once native to Lake Michigan and its watershed.
-However, that number declined and in the early 2020s, only 68 species of fish could be found in Lake Michigan.
-At least eight native species have become extinct from the lake.
+Approximately 90-100 species of fish were historically native to Lake Michigan and its watershed.
+However, that number declined, and in the early 2020s, only 68 species of fish could be found in Lake Michigan.
+At least eight native species have become extinct in the lake.

 Native American populations thrived on Lake Michigan fish communities, but when European settlers imported industrial fishing techniques, populations declined.
 Fishing catches peaked in the late 1880s, with massive amounts of lake trout and whitefish caught.
-The most dramatic example of this is the lake whitefish (Coregonus clupeaformis), of which nearly 6,000 pounds (2,722 kilograms) were caught in 1947.
-By 1956, less than 60 pounds (27 kilograms) were caught.
+The most dramatic example of this is the lake whitefish (Coregonus clupeaformis), of which nearly 6 million pounds (2,722 kilograms) were caught in 1947, declining sharply by 1956.

 Fisheries

 One of the most productive fish to be caught in Lake Michigan was the lake trout.
-The commercial catch in 1878 was about 2,659 pounds (1,206 kilograms); it peaked in 1896 at just over 9,000 pounds (4,082 kilograms), and plummeted to 54 pounds (24 kilograms) in 1950.
+The commercial catch in 1878 was about 2.6 million pounds (approximately 1.18 million kilograms); it peaked in 1896 at just over 9 million pounds (4.1 million kilograms), and plummeted to roughly 54 thousand pounds in 1950.
 In addition to overfishing, predation by the invasive sea lamprey contributed to the decline.
 In 1962, the fishery for lake trout was closed in Wisconsin, Illinois, and Indiana.
-Catches began increasing again in the late 1970s when sea lamprey control began; the most productive year in recent history was 1999 with just over 900 pounds (408 kilograms).
+Catches began increasing again in the late 1970s when sea lamprey control began; the most productive year in recent history was 1999, with just over 900 thousand pounds (408,000 kilograms).

 Lake whitefish catches were also highest in the early days of the fishery, with over 12,000 pounds (5,443 kilograms) caught in 1879.
 Whitefish catches reached their nadir in 1920, fluctuating after this but never regaining the historic levels.
 The Wisconsin Department of Natural Resources stocks about 13 million salmon and trout in Lake Michigan each year, for both the commercial and recreational fisheries.